taataa/tapspace/docs/api/v2/index.md

     - TODO string, one of 'shrink', 'shake', 'down'.
   - *maxTravel*
     - optional number in viewport pixels. default 20.
+  - *preventDefault*
+    - optional boolean.
+Think as 'final'.
+True to mark the events as handled and prevent further interaction in bubbling.
+False to let the ancestors interact too.
+Default is true.

 <p style="margin-bottom: 0">Makes the source emit:</p>